About the Theatre

 Regular daily screenings of first-run, new, local and international films and a variety of cinema-related events take place at the Theatre.
 More Cinema information

-The Theatre also hosts the Israel Festival, The Oud Festival, the Curtain Up Festival (Haramat Masach),, The Jerusalem Arts Festival (Festival Yerushalayim L'oomanuyot) and produces The- End-of-Summer Festival (Festival Sof HaKayitz) of the arts every August on the Theatre plaza.
+The Theatre also hosts the Israel Festival, The Oud Festival, the Curtain Up Festival (Haramat Masach),, The Jerusalem Arts Festival (Festival Yerushalayim L'oomanuyot) and produces The Piano Event, The- End-of-Summer Festival (Festival Sof HaKayitz) of the arts every August on the Theatre plaza.
 More Festivals and Special Events information.

 In addition, the Theatre presents dozens of Shows with leading Israeli entertainers, and activities for kids on the Children's Subscription.